daveworth/not-so-secret-sauce/topics/vacation-policy.md

 * Take a last-minute vacation and don't work at all.
 The client will be billed for a reduced strength iteration, and you will not be responsible for working while on your trip.
 This is only acceptable if your client is 100% OK with a reduced strength iteration!
-Update ROWEapp to show that you worked less for this result so that the client will be billed correctly.
+Update Stable to show that you worked less for this result so that the client will be billed correctly.
 * Take a last-minute vacation and work some.
 The client will be billed for a reduced strength iteration (e.g. you are "out" on W/R/F, but only take 1 day